TheRusskiy/pusher-redux/README.md

     this.unsubscribe();
   }

-  // upon receiving event 'some_event' for channel 'some_channe' pusher-redux is going to dispatch action NEW_ORDER
+  // upon receiving event 'some_event' for channel 'some_channel' pusher-redux is going to dispatch action NEW_ORDER
   // you can bind multiple actions for the same event and it's gonna dispatch all of them subscribe() {
     subscribe('some_channel', 'some_event', NEW_ORDER);